KayelGee/token-attacher/README.md

    - Select your token and target another token, click 'Dismount/Drop Target' to drop the target if you previously picked it up, it has mounted you or is following you.
  - Stop Follow:
    - Select your token and target another token, click 'Stop Follow' to stop following the target.
+ - Create Template and attach to Token:
+   - Select your token and press the macro.
+ - Remove Template from Token:
+   - Select your token and press the macro.

 Also there are some GM only macros in the macro compendium
  - Delete Missing Links: